felixroos/idlecycles/README.md

 }
 ```

-### Chapter 8: Failiure
+## Chapter 8: Failiure

 My previous attempt at joining Patterns did not work for some cases.
+I've now copy pasted a tiny bit of Strudel core code..
+Let's break it down..
 Let's take an example of a function with multiple arguments:

 ```js
 let euclid = register("euclid", (accents, steps, pat) => /**/);